penguinpia03/InsightForge-AI-BI-Capstone/README.md

 streamlit run app.py
 ## Note

+## ⚠️ Note

-The notebook version of the project runs fully in the course lab environment.
+The project runs fully in the course lab environment, including the Streamlit interface.

-The Streamlit UI (`app.py`) is included as part of the project implementation.
-In some lab environments, Streamlit may not inherit the same API-key configuration as the notebook runtime, which can affect live execution even though the notebook-based AI pipeline works correctly.
+A valid OpenAI API configuration may be required when running locally.

 ## Project Screenshots